sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

 To implement Entitlement List, you must make these changes:

 1. Add `StdEntitlementListInput` and `StdEntitlementListOutput` to the list of imports from `'@sailpoint/connector-sdk'` at the beginning of the file.
+You will specify those types of inputs and outputs in your Entitlement List logic.

-2. Create a new constant variable, `entitlements`, and define its possible values (line 21):
+2. Create a new constant variable, `entitlements`, and define its possible values:

     ```typescript
     const entitlements: string [] = ["user", "admin", "readonly"]